What is Gratitude? It’s a word that we hear a lot these days, but what does it mean? And why is gratitude so powerful?

 Expressing gratitude and being thankful contribute to a person’s happiness and in turn, the well-being of their mental health.

-• A study has found that gratitude was associated with lower levels of depression and anxiety.
+• A study by the National Institute of Medicine has found that gratitude was associated with lower levels of depression and anxiety.

 • Individuals who emotionalise and feel gratitude were found to have greater resilience and a firm stance in the face of stress.
 P